Myndi Mayer's death rocks a still-naive Diana. Her death at the hands of a cocaine addiction literally makes no sense to her, at all.

 Diana: Mother.
 I...I made a mistake.
 I reacted to what you did, instead of listening to why.
 And...I'm sorry.
 For what I said, for what I did.
 For hurting you.
 You deserve better.
 I'm your daughter.
 Your blood.
 It's something I always wished I was.
 And I am now.
 But...now's too late...Please forgive me.
 Please.

-In issue 11 of the DC Rebirth series, Diana learns the New 52 Hippolyta and Amazons are not her mother and sisters, but fakes created in a mockery of Themyscira meant to cloud Diana's memories of her real mother and sisters.
+In issue 11 of Wonder Woman (Rebirth), Diana learns the New 52 Hippolyta and Amazons are not her mother and sisters, but fakes created in a mockery of Themyscira meant to cloud Diana's memories of her real mother and sisters.
 When the lie is finally revealed, Diana breaks down in tears as she realizes that all the times she's been to what she thought was her home over the years, the seeming death of her mother by Hera, the Amazons being turned into snakes, the turmoil around her supposed true parentage, none of it was real.
 And even worse, Diana realizes in all this time she has never returned to the real Hippolyta and has no idea what has happened to her home, her friends, or her mother.